Margaret Singer

 Margaret Thaler Singer (July 29, 1921 – November 23, 2003) was an American clinical psychologist and researcher with her colleague Lyman Wynne on family communication.
-She was a prominent figure in the study of undue influence in social and religious contexts, and a proponent of the brainwashing theory of new religious movements.
+She was a prominent figure in the study of undue influence in social and religious contexts, and a proponent of the brainwashing theory of cults.

 Singer's main areas of research included schizophrenia, family therapy, brainwashing and coercive persuasion.
-In the 1960s, she began to study the nature of social and religious group influence and mind control, and sat as a board member of the American Family Foundation and as an advisory board member of the Cult Awareness Network.
+In the 1960s, she began to study the nature of social and religious group influence and brainwashing, and sat as a board member of the American Family Foundation and as an advisory board member of the Cult Awareness Network.
 She was the co-author of the book Cults in Our Midst.

 Education

 Singer was born in Denver, Colorado, to Margaret McDonough Thaler and Raymond Willard Thaler.
 Her mother was a secretary to a federal judge and her father was chief operating engineer at the US Mint.
 While attending the University of Denver, she played cello in the Denver Civic Symphony.
 She received her Bachelor of Arts in speech and a Master of Science in speech pathology and special education from the University of Denver.
 Singer received her Doctor of Philosophy (PhD) degree in clinical psychology from the University of Denver in 1943.